General Post Office, Sydney: Wartime changes (1940–1996)

 The clock tower was disassembled in 1942 to reduce the visibility of the GPO in case of an air attack on Sydney.
 It was rebuilt in 1964.

 When the clock was retrieved from storage in 1964, an "Eternity" inscription by Arthur Stace was found written in chalk inside the bell.
 It was left there and is now one of only two original Eternity inscriptions.

-Refurbishment and current use (1996–present day)
+The Newcastle (NSW) earthquake of 1989 prompted immediate review of the Australian structural seismic code, from which emerged concern for the GPO clock tower.
+Precision vertical drilling followed by partial prestressing of the structure was completed in 1991.
+The design engineer for this work was Colin Crisp of consultants McBean & Crisp.

+Refurbishment (1996)

 Having remained as the headquarters of NSW postal system since its completion, the GPO was privatised and leased out in 1996 as part of the disbursement of assets by the Federal Government of Australia.
 It was refurbished through the work of Sydney-based architectural practice Clive Lucas Stapleton & Partners and subsequently the building houses shops, restaurants, hotel rooms, and the foyer of two adjoining tower blocks.
 The refurbishment was completed in September 1999 to coincide with the 2000 Sydney Olympic Games.

-In 2019, cleaning and remediation of the facades and sculptures was undertaken by the building's owners.
+Recent

 In the now heritage GPO building, Australia Post maintains a presence in the form of a "Post Shop" at the corner of Martin Place and George Street but the rest of the building is devoted to shops, cafes, restaurants and bars as well as a hotel and function rooms.
 The Fullerton Hotel and Macquarie Bank office towers stand behind the former courtyard, which was converted into an atrium.
 The ground and lower ground floors house retail premises with the anchor tenant operating all the food and beverage operations known collectively as the "GPO Grand" (GPO Restaurants and Bars).

+In 2019, Stonemason and Artist, an expert team with a combined stonemasonry experience of 334 years, undertook a 38,000-hour laborious, chemical-free cleaning process to restore the building’s façade to its former glory.